Quintuplin/340FinalProject/README.txt

 	The Print Statements
 		If you wanna have some fun with it, try uncommenting some of the print statements!
 Some of them (especially in the cache size method), do some
 		REALLY cool things!

+That's all!
+Thank you for a great term!
+Jack & Anthony